jxlin/RoboND-Perception-Project/REPORT.md

 ### 2. _**Downsampling**_

 One way to save computation is working in a pointcloud with less datapoints ( kind of like working with a smaller resolution image ).
-This can be achieved by downsampling the pointcloud, which give us a less expensive cloud to make further computations.
+This can be achieved by downsampling the pointcloud, which give us a less expensive cloud for the next stages of the pipeline.

 ![Downsample filtering][img_downsampling]